Search

 • EigenDA operators are node operators running the EigenDA node software and are registered to the EigenDA AVS in EigenLayer.

-• The disperser is the entity resposible for collecting the blobs from the sequencer, erasure coding them and generating the encoded blob’s KZG commitments for each chunk.
+• The disperser is the entity responsible for collecting the blobs from the sequencer, erasure coding them and generating the encoded blob’s KZG commitments for each chunk.
 Although the disperser could be rollup-operated, it is currently a centralised entity operated by Eigen Labs.

 • Lastly, the retriever client is responsible for querying the EigenDA operators to retrieve blob chunks, verifying their integrity and reconstructs the original blob.